EraldyHq/kubee/resources/charts/prometheus-crds/README.md

 ## About

-This is a `kube-x` chart that installs the CRDS of the Prometheus Operator.
+This is a `kubee` chart that installs the CRDS of the Prometheus Operator.

 ## Install